Monthly Archive for June, 2007

 It came to the aid of Sri Lanka immediately after the tsunami tragedy too.
 It has also helped to build Arugam Bay bridge, the longest bridge in the country.

 Vocational Training Authority Chairman Maj.
-Gen. Tilak Ponnamperuma, Director General Bandula Thilakasiri, USAID’s Dr. Mike Gold, State Mortgage and Investment Bank Chairman Chandima Weerakkody and Ratgama SLFP Organiser Mohan P. de Silva also participated.
+Gen. Tilak Ponnamperuma, Director General Bandula Thilakasiri, USAIDA?a??a??s Dr. Mike Gold, State Mortgage and Investment Bank Chairman Chandima Weerakkody and Ratgama SLFP Organiser Mohan P. de Silva also participated.

 source: